mategol/PySilon-malware/README.md

 - update itself (ToDo)

 # Preparation
-This malware is designed for Windows, however, you can prepare everything on Linux as well.<br />
+This malware is designed for Windows and because of some pip packages are available only on Windows, I'm afraid that you can't cmpile it on Linux (at least with compiler.py):<br />
 `git clone https://github.com/mategol/pysilon-malware`<br />
 `pip install -r requirements.txt`<br />
 <a href="https://github.com/mategol/pysilon-malware#setup">`Follow the Setup instructions`</a>